 Part of our jobs as a drone pilot instructors is guiding people to the best drone that fits their needs, price point, and areas of passion.
 Often we are helping someone select the first drone they’ve purchased.
 Other times, they’re looking to upgrade to the next level and make a more sizable investment in their hobby or business.

 Over the years, we’ve helped hundreds of pilots pass their FAA Part 107 exam, learn to fly, and select a drone they truly love.
 We have hands-on experience with the vast majority of makes and models out there.

 With that in mind, we’ve compiled a list of what we believe to be the best drones currently on the market for every drone pilot, price point, and intended use.

 DJI Mavic Air2

 The Best All-Around Drone

-Let’s face it: if you’re doing research on drones, the name DJI is going to come up.
+Let’s face it: if you’re doing research on the best drones available, the name DJI is going to come up.
 They are the industry leaders in the consumer drone market, and for good reason.